itpp-labs/pos-addons/pos_debt_notebook/README.rst

 Other features:

 * each user has Debt Limit field.
 By default is 0, i.e. user has to pay in advance and cannot have negative credits amount.
+* Working with employees of company.
+You can get a sum of Credits of all employess of any company.
+You can make invoices per each employee at once to updates their Credits.

 Installation \ Deinstallation
 =============================